 Wine Calories 101

 Except for water, there is nothing that naturally has ZERO calories.
 Everything is designed to give you energy, and every fruit, vegetable, berry, grain, seed, and nut on the planet contains a different calorific content.
 The calorie content in wine is impacted by:

 Some grapes are higher in sugar than others.
 Sugar is one of the primary sources of calories.
 Each gram of sugar (carbohydrates) contains 4 calories.
 The more sugar there is in the grapes, the higher the calorie content of the wine.
 Thinking about whether the wine comes from a hot area (e.g. Argentina, Spain) or a cooler area (e.g. England or Austria) can also help to guide calorie content.

-Alcohol Content in wine
+Alcohol content in the wine

 During the wine fermentation process, yeasts eat at the sugar in the grapes and turns it into alcohol.
 While sugar contains 4 calories per gram, alcohol contains nearly twice that much at 7 calories per gram.
 The higher the alcohol content, the higher the calories.

-These key factors can determine how many calories are in a bottle of wine – and eventually, how many calories are in a glass of wine you serve yourself from that bottle!
+These key factors can determine how many calories are in a bottle of wine – and eventually, how many calories are in a glass of wine you serve yourself from that bottle.

 ** Please note that the calories given are an estimate only and are correct at the time of writing and according to the vintage in stock.
 Please contact us if you wish to be sure of the latest vintage of any wine and its ABV level.